bkesterbyld/maroon-potato/src/pages/general-enquiries.md

           - I have questions
           - Other (use message box)
       - input_type: textarea
-        name: 'What kind of '
+        name: What kind of apps are you building?
         label: Message?
         default_value: Your message
       - input_type: checkbox